 - A significant investment in the Regional Forest Agreement (RFA) modernisation process.

 How to reference this report

-Victoria’s State of the Forests Report 2013.
-Department of Environment and Primary Industries, Victoria, Australia.
+Victoria’s State of the Forests Report 2018.
+Commissioner for Environmental Sustainability, Victoria, Australia.